robmats555/AMS362_HW2/README.md

         plot(ae^bt)

 ## Answer:
 The graph is shown in the image below.
-Obviously, the fitting could've been better, but the interpolation was certainly satisfactorily.
+Obviously, the fitting could've been better, but the interpolation was certainly satisfactory.

 <img src="corona_cases_plot.png" width=500>